disser/cpe-macropad/README.md

 ## Usage

+* use the left button to select which bank of macros to enter
-* use the left button to select which macro to enter
+* use the right button to select which macro to enter
-* short-press the right button to enter without carriage return
+* short-press the left button to enter without carriage return
-* long-press the right button to enter with carriage return
+* long-press the left button to enter with carriage return
+* use the right button to toggle mute